 Thorp sold shoes here until the early 1990s.
 Then the store became a coffee house and then a pizzeria and then....

-Great numbers on the former Robert Holt Building from 1933; the store downstairs sold building supplies until the 1960s.
+A striking font on the former Robert Holt Building from 1933; the store downstairs sold building supplies until the 1960s.

 Amazing what a difference a good paint job can do.
 This is the modest but neat Concord House, 1934.

-You can see why critics aren't prepared to go the UNESCO mile: it's pretty bland stuff.
+You can see why some critics aren't prepared to go the UNESCO mile: this is pretty bland stuff.
 This bit was built in 1933 as Blythe's Building and housed drapers and a furniture store until it became the local branch of Farmers, a ubiquitous New Zealand chain store.
 They've moved on, but the building's discovered the Fountain of Youth and looks as good (maybe better) than it did when new.